FAQs for annual meetings and HOA special meeting notice

-What is an annual meeting?All HOAs and condo associations are required to hold annual meetings that are open to all association members.
-Annual meetings are often your association’ most important meeting of the year because it’s where homeowners are informed and updated about important board business and key association issues, such as finances, the status of current projects and plans for upcoming capital improvements.
-The annual meeting is also when homeowners have the opportunity to participate in the community’s decision making.
+What is the purpose of the annual meeting in HOA?Annual meetings are often your association’s most important meeting of the year because it’s where homeowners are informed and updated about important board business and key association issues, such as finances, the status of current projects, and plans for upcoming capital improvements.
+All HOAs and condo associations are required to hold annual meetings that are open to all association members.
+The annual meeting is also when homeowners have the opportunity to participate in the community’s decision-making.

-- Presentations by the board, its committees and professionals involved in community business like accountants, contractors and vendors
+- Presentations by the board, its committees, and professionals involved in community business like accountants, contractors, and vendors

 - Announcements about staff or management changes<

 - Proposals requiring residents’ approval

 Board member elections are another essential item on a condo or HOA annual meeting agenda as they are usually conducted to coincide with annual meetings.
 Board members are elected by a majority vote of homeowners.
 Depending on your state or provincial laws and your community’s governing documents, you may vote in person at the annual meeting, electronically, by mail, or by naming a proxy (an individual designated by the homeowner to cast a vote on their behalf).
 With several options, there’s no reason not to make your vote count!